-CNBC's Louisa Bojesen reports on all the market moving events from Europe, as investors shrug off the U.S. continues to buoy investor sentiment.
+CNBC's Carolin Roth reports on all the market moving events from Europe, as positive economic data from the U.S. continues to buoy investor sentiment.

 CNBC's Rick Santelli discusses bond prices and yields.